 In front of us a slender young mother in the customary and ubiquitous sari walked gracefully, carrying a baby in one arm while a toddler walked on her other side, grasping her mother’s hand.
 The toddler was wearing a shirt, but no bottoms.
 Diapers would be a luxury available only to the middle and upper class.

 She did what she had to do, using what was available.
-Dirty water from the street for washing her toddler’s bottom was better than none at all.
+Dirty water from the street for washing her baby’s bottom was better than none at all.

 Positivity Over Negativity